Best Trail Camera – Reviews & Guide for 2017

 Other Features to Consider

-Some other features that you may want to consider are audio when recording video and a time lapse mode.
-The last one, especially, is also needed for various other outdoor activities.
+A couple of other features that you may want to consider are audio when recording video and a time lapse mode.
 With time lapse mode you can set the camera up to take pictures at specific intervals, and when this mode is active your camera can shoot pictures even if the game is beyond the detection zone.

 A built-in viewer also makes it easy to set the camera at the right angle and height.
 If your memory card is running low on space, you can also use the viewer to delete some pictures and recover space for more images.